TryGhost/Ghost/ghost/admin/README.md

 ![](https://github.com/TryGhost/Admin/workflows/Test%20Suite/badge.svg?branch=main)

-This is the home of Ember.js based admin client that ships with [Ghost](https://github.com/tryghost/ghost).
+This is the home of Ember.js based admin app that ships with [Ghost](https://github.com/tryghost/ghost).

 **Do you want to set up a Ghost blog?** Check the [getting started guide](https://ghost.org/docs/introduction/)